lborgman/mm4i/README.md

 ![my image](./img/mm4i.png)
-Temp: trigger redeploy at Vercel
+Temp: trigger a new redeploy at Vercel

 # Mindmaps 4 Internet